Sch8ill/mcclient-lib/README.md

 # MCClient
-A lightweight Minecraft client to query a Minecraft servers status.
+A lightweight Minecraft client to query the status of a Minecraft server.

 ### Supported Mincraft versions
 * Minecraft Java (1.7.* -> 1.19.*)